 - Surround yourself with positive people.
 The worst you can do is to keep your worries bottled up.
 Talk to family and friends who can provide unbiased and realistic advice as well as encouragement.

 - See a professional – You don’t have to be on the brink of a breakdown to seek the help from a counsellor or a career coach.
 These kinds of services are free to permanent residents in Manitoba:

 - Build healthy habits – Never discount the power of good nutrition and mental hygiene.
-The food that we eat and the thoughts that we cultivate in our minds give us strength and influence our moods and decision-making skills.
-Maintain a balanced diet or better yet, consult your doctor for advice on proper nutrition and stress-relieving strategies.
+The food that we eat and the thoughts that we cultivate give us strength as well as influence our moods and decision-making skills.
+In these times, maintain a balanced diet or better yet, consult your doctor for advice on proper nutrition and stress-relieving strategies.
 Activities like regular exercise, meditation, yoga, or prayer can help you immensely.
 Read Emotional hygiene: 5 ways to keep your mind clean and healthy for more tips to develop a resilient mind.

 Demonstrate your value

 Demotivation can creep up on you when you feel that you will soon be terminated from work.
 Resist the urge to slack off.
 You’ll be giving them more reason to phase you out.
 Do your best work at all times.
 Exceptional work is always memorable.
 If you are in a term or probationary position, it can convince your employer to extend your term or offer you a permanent position.
 If you’re a contractual employee or a freelancer, this can lead to more projects in the future.
-But even if you do get terminated, giving your best at work is always a positive.
+But even if you do get terminated, doing your best at work is always a positive.
 Remember that you will need a recommendation or referral to get a new job.
-Plus, having achieved something of note will be great on your resume – you can leave the company with your head held high when your term ends.
+Having achieved something of note will be great on a recommendation letter or your resume.
+Best of all, you can leave the company with your head held high when your term ends.